BenjaminHWhite/muscle_activity/README.md

 There are several arguments to the training script.

 ```
  --atlases ATLAS [ATLAS ...]
-                        (Required) Atlas images to train.
-All atlases must have same
+                        (Required) Atlas images (either 3D tif or HDF5 h5
+                        format) to train.
+All atlases must have same width and
-                        width and height, but might have differet number of
+                        height, but may have differet number of frames, as
-                        frames, as noted in the corresponding csv file.
+                        noted in the corresponding csv file.
+Preferably use
-                        Preferably use HDF5 .h5 files, because they will be
+                        HDF5 .h5 files, because they will be read multiple
-                        read multiple times to save runtime memory.
+                        times to save runtime memory.
   --csv CSV [CSV ...]
-(Required) CSV files with five columns, with frame numbers and
+(Required) CSV files with five columns, with frame
-                        movement type (e.g. Switch, Rest etc).
+                        numbers and movement type (e.g. Switch, Rest etc).
-  --nframe NFRAMES      (Required) Total number of frames to consider while training,
+  --nframe NFRAMES      (Required) Total number of frames to consider while
-                        must be odd.
+                        training, must be odd.
-  --outdir OUTDIR       (Required) Output directory where the trained models are written.
+  --outdir OUTDIR       (Required) Output directory where the trained models
+                        are written.
   --discard DISCARD [DISCARD ...]
-                        Discard this movement from training.
+                        (Optional) Discard this movement from training.
                         Default is NaN.
 E.g. --discard NaN Twitch.
-It is case sensitive.
+It is case
+                        sensitive.
   --basefilter BASEFILTER
-                        Base filter for Inception v3 module.
-Default is 16,
+                        (Optional) Base filter for Inception v3 module.
-                        which results in ~22million parameters.
+                        Default is 16, which results in ~23million parameters.
-  --gpuids GPU          Specifc GPUs to use for training, separated by comma.
+  --gpuids GPU          (Optional) Specifc GPUs to use for training, separated
+                        by comma.
+Default 0.
+For multi-gpu training, use
-                        E.g., --gpuids 3,4,5
+                        comma-separated numbers, e.g. --gpuids 3,4,5
   --initmodel INITMODEL
-                        Existing pre-trained model.
-If provided, the weights
+                        (Optional) Existing pre-trained model.
+If provided,
-                        from the pre-trained model will be used to initiate
+                        the weights from the pre-trained model will be used to
-                        the training.
+                        initiate the training.

 ```

 The following parameters have been used to train the network separately on each of the 5 training images.